zachweed/ai/README.md

 ## Tokenization

-There is tokenization within this library, where we can generate a BoW (Bag of Words) containing primary keys of each word within some corpus of text.
+There is tokenization within this library, where we can generate a BoW (Bag of Words) containing primary keys of each word within some corpora.

 ```
 python main.py tokenize "I am a person"